 - Traffic school that is required as part of a plea bargain does not remove demerit points.

-- People may attend traffic school no more than once a year to remove demerit points.
+- You may attend traffic school no more than once a year to remove demerit points.

-- People should do traffic school after the DMV adds demerit points to their record.
+- You should do traffic school after the DMV adds demerit points to your record.
 Doing traffic school early will not erase points added later.

-- Traffic convictions stay on people’s records after the demerit points disappear.
-So they still may face increased insurance premiums.
+- Traffic convictions stay on your records after the demerit points disappear.
+So you still may face increased insurance premiums.

 For a list of Nevada DMV-certified traffic schools, click here.5